 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 Factual Reporting: HIGH

-The Tax Policy Center (TPC), is a nonpartisan think tank based in Washington D.C.
-A joint venture of the Urban Institute and the Brookings Institution, it aims to provide independent analyses of current and longer-term tax issues, and to communicate its analyses to the public and to policymakers.
-TPC combines national specialists in tax, expenditure, budget policy, and microsimulation modeling to concentrate on five overarching areas of tax policy: fair, simple and efficient taxation, social policy in the tax code, business tax reform, long-term implications of tax and budget choices, and state tax issues.
+The Tax Policy Center (TPC) is a nonpartisan think tank based in Washington, D.C.
+A joint venture of the Urban Institute and the Brookings Institution, it aims to provide independent analyses of current and longer-term tax issues and communicate its analyses to the public and policymakers.
+TPC combines national specialists in tax, expenditure, budget policy, and microsimulation modeling to concentrate on five overarching areas of tax policy: fair, simple, and efficient taxation, social policy in the tax code, business tax reform, long-term implications of tax and budget choices, and state tax issues.

-In review, the Tax Policy Center uses minimal wording in their research and is minimally biased.
-All research is factually sourced to credible sources of information.
-The TPC also has a blog that has a left leaning bias in story selection and wording.
-The blog is also properly sourced and there isn’t evidence of any failed fact checks.
-Overall, we rate the Tax Policy Center least biased in research and left-center biased as a whole, based on a blog that favors left leaning policy issues.
-This source is also high in factual reporting.
-(D. Van Zandt 11/2/2017)
+In review, the Tax Policy Center uses minimal loaded emotional wording in their research and is minimally biased.
+All analysis is factually sourced to credible sources of information.
+The TPC also has a blog that has a left-leaning bias in story selection and wording.
+The blog is also properly sourced, and there isn’t evidence of any failed fact checks.
+When reporting on Tax issues, it is generally supportive of Democratic measures such as this What Is Biden’s Minimum Book Income Tax on Corporations?